Home

 Laban's Proposal?

-So instead we find Laban doing what he does best - he offered Jacob another proposal: "The women are my daughters, the children are my children and the flocks are my flocks.
+So instead of Laban continuing to debate Jacob, we find him doing what he does best?
+He puts before Jacob, another proposal: "The women are my daughters, the children are my children and the flocks are my flocks.
 All you see is mine.
 Yet what can I do today about these daughters of mine, or about the children they have borne?
 Come now, let's make a covenant, you and I, and let it serve as a witness between us." - Genesis 31:43,44

-Now keep in mind that Laban did the right thing by finally laying claim to what was rightfully his - which were his daughters Rachel and Leah, and their kids, which are his grandchildren.
-Remember that before, he had treated them all as if they were strangers and this is why Rachel and Leah were so upset with their father to begin with.
+Now keep in mind, that Laban did the right thing by finally laying claim to what was rightfully his?
+Being that Rachel and Leah were his daughters, and their kids, are his grandchildren.
+Now keep in mind, that before they had left from his household, Laban had treated all of them, as if they were strangers.
+And this is why Rachel and Leah ended up siding with Jacob, being that they were upset with their father's treatment of them, to begin with:

 Bible Study Online